Toasted-ctrl/ai_api/README.md

 - Enable possibility to share agents with other users.
 - Build 'testing' endpoints, which is intended to build tests for agents you created.
 - Add MCP calling support.
-- Add upload of documents endpoint, including vector embedding said documents.
+- Add support for Semantic Search on vector db (Qdrant).

 ## Contributing
 PRs welcome!